Foufure13/Twitch-Viewer-bot/README.md

 # Twitch Viewer Bot
-This project is an extension of the ABC project, available at : https://github.com/H1B0B0/twitch-Viewerbot.git
+This project is an extension of the Twitch-ViewerBot project, available at : https://github.com/H1B0B0/twitch-Viewerbot.git

 This is a Python script for generating Twitch views using proxies.
 It is implemented as a GUI application with the help of the tkinter module.